DataDog/datadog-agent/docs/dogstatsd/configuration.md

 ## `dogstatsd_packet_buffer_size` and `dogstatsd_packet_buffer_flush_timeout`

-**Please note that this is an internal configuration field subject to change (or to removal) without any notice**
+**Note: This is an internal configuration field subject to change (or to removal) without any notice.**

 In order to batch the parsing of the metrics instead of parsing them one after the other every time a metric is received, Dogstatsd is using a PacketsBuffer to group packets together.

 This configuration field represents how many packets the packets buffer is batching.
 Decreasing the size of this buffer will result in the packets buffer flushing more often the packets to the parser.
-It will be most costly in CPU but could help stress the pipeline and having fewer drops when packet drops are an issue.
+It will be most costly in CPU but could help stress the pipeline and have fewer packet drops when packet drops are an issue.

 The default value of `dogstatsd_packet_buffer_size` is `32`.